 To ensure Law Library patrons’ rights, noise should be kept to a minimum throughout the Law Library, and the following guidelines are strictly enforced:

 Users who fail to comply with this policy may be asked to leave the Law Library.

 Back to About the Law Library

-UPDATE FOR FALL 2020: The library will be closed to visitors (any Law Library visitors who are not Barry students, faculty, staff, or alumni) during the upcoming semester.
+UPDATE FOR SPRING 2021: The library will be closed to visitors (any Law Library visitors who are not Barry students, faculty, staff, or alumni) during the upcoming semester.